sirnewton01/anon-ssh/README.md

 work as seemlessly as web browsers do today.
 Perhaps they would have some graphical capabilities for managing your SSH identities.

+If you want to give this a try you can use the
+[Docker Quick Start Guide](docker_quick_start.md) to set up a simple capsule and connect to it.

 **What's the current state of SSH?**

 When accessing an SSH service a user identifier must be provided and generally